Supporting Unaccompanied Asylum Seeking Children and Care Leavers

 Often very little information about the child is available in the first few days and so it is highly likely that a permanent placement decision will not be made immediately.
 A temporary placement can enable the child to feel safe and physically recover from their journey and be able to engage with an assessment of their needs with the help of interpreters where necessary.
 An unaccompanied child is likely to have developed survival skills and possibly a veneer of being able to cope, which may mask their actual needs.
 Assessments should be carefully completed before assuming any level of physical, social and emotional resilience.
 An assessment of needs should include (but not be limited to) language and communication skills, ability to buy and cook food, ability to care for themselves and keep themselves safe, their understanding of British laws and social customs, and their ability to access education and public services (including GP and dentist).
 It may be that the child would benefit from being in a placement with a high level of support initially and then when they are ready they can move on to a placement with a lower level of support.

 The placement decision will also need to be informed by careful consideration of the wider support needs of the child, including their cultural and social needs.
 It may be that the accommodation setting or carers cannot meet those needs on their own so other more creative ways, such as mentors or links to diaspora groups, could be used.
-As with all looked after children, an unaccompanied child’s ethnicity, cultural and linguistic background should be taken into account when placing the child with foster carers.
+As with all Children in Care, an unaccompanied child’s ethnicity, cultural and linguistic background should be taken into account when placing the child with foster carers.
 However, these are not overriding considerations and should be taken into account alongside all of the child’s needs.
 A child’s background is an important consideration, but provided the placement is the most appropriate placement available and safeguards and promotes the child’s welfare, it is not necessary to find a foster family that exactly matches the child’s background.
 What is important is that the placement is the most appropriate available, is able to meet the child’s needs as a whole and is consistent with their wishes and feelings.”
 [1]

 5.3 Health